 Appear and sound like a pro

 For most customers, the first contact they have with a business is over the phone.
 It is therefore important for small businesses to appear professional and establish trust.
-Virtual numbers are used in conjunction with virtual phone systems — with these you can direct incoming calls to auto receptionist or voicemails, forward to particular teams or route calls to an external number.
+Like mentioned earlier, virtual numbers are used in conjunction with virtual phone systems — with these you can direct incoming calls to auto receptionist or voicemails, forward to particular teams or route calls to an external number.

 They are operated over the internet and all data is present on the cloud.
 By giving smaller businesses a professional outlook, it bridges the gap between small and big businesses.

 Virtual phone numbers allow you to operate without the clunky hardware that comes along with on-premise phones.
 When you get a virtual phone number you can use it along with your existing phones, computers or even mobiles without being tied to desk phones or telephone lines, allowing you to operate from anywhere.
 This provides great flexibility and can come in handy if you are a growing business.

 Consider Freida, if she wants to expand her business outside her country, she would have to spend a lot on international call charges.
 Even if people are interested in her business, they may hesitate to call a number belonging to another country fearing call charges.

 If she buys a virtual number in a different country, she can call at local rates, translating to significant savings.
 At the same time, her customers would be more comfortable calling a local number.

 Establish a local presence without a physical presence

 People are usually skeptical about picking up calls from international numbers as they fear incoming call charges.
 Local virtual numbers eliminate this problem by helping businesses develop a local presence without having to set up a physical office.
 Calling from a number belonging to the customers’ region also helps establish trust.

 Most businesses wouldn’t buy virtual numbers individually, they would require a business phone system software.
 When that is the case, numbers are bought through the software.
 You can choose the country you want to buy a number in and start using it immediately as well.